No death, no major injuries to our soldiers: Rajnath Singh in Lok Sabha on India-China LAC clash | Headlines

 Defence Minister Rajnath Singh on Tuesday said that timely intervention by Indian Army stopped the Chinese PLA troops from encroaching on the country's territory during the December 9 face-off at Arunachal Pradesh's Tawang sector.
 Speaking in the Lok Sabha today, the Defence Minister said that Indian Army bravely stopped the Chinese People Liberation Army (PLA) PLA troops from encroaching on Indian territory, and forced them to withdraw to their posts.

-"On December 9, 2022 in the Yangtse area of Tawang sector PLA troops encroached upon and attempted to change status quo.
-This attempt was tackled by our troops in a determined manner.
-There was fist fight in during this face-off as well.
-Our troops bravely stopped PLA from encroaching upon our territory and forced them to go back to their post," Defence Minister Rajnath Singh said in the Lok Sabha.
+"On December 9, 2022 PLA troops tried to transgress the LAC in the Yangtse area of Tawang sector and unilaterally change the status quo.
+The Chinese attempt was contested by our troops in a firm and resolute manner.
+The ensuing face-off led to a physical scuffle in which the Indian Army bravely prevented the PLA from transgressing into our territory and compelled them to return to their posts," Defence Minister Rajnath Singh said in the Lok Sabha.
 The minister said that the issue had been taken up with China through diplomatic channels.

 "After this incident, on December 11, the local commander of the area held a flag meeting with his Chinese counterpart under the established system and discussed this incident.
 The Chinese side was refused all such actions and told to maintain peace at the border," Singh told the Lok Sabha.
 The Defence Minister said that no Indian troops were killed or seriously injured in the incident.